 SimCity was originally conceptualised by Will Wright, who developed it as Micropolis in 1985 for the Commodore 64 and pitched it to several publishers, but it was originally rejected due to the latter’s lack of belief it would sell.
 So Wright founded Maxis alongside Jeff Braun to publish the game along with Infogrames and Brøderbund.

 But enough of backstory and let’s look at the covers, shall we?

-This is the original cover and it features an over-top photo of Sydney, Australia (you can tell by the Opera House at the bottom) with some colourful drawings of some buildings juxtaposed.
-It’s a very good cover and it hints at the game’s content in a funny way.
+This is the original cover and it features an aerial view of Sydney, Australia (you can tell by the Opera House at the bottom) with some colourful drawings of some buildings juxtaposed.
+It’s a very good cover and it hints at the game’s content funnily.
 Definitely my favourite cover.

 This is probably the most famous cover.
 It features a sort of retro-techno machine with several of the game’s options and a picture of Godzilla.
 It’s quite a nice cover, but I think I prefer the original cover over this one.
 Toho however, didn’t like the unlicensed depiction of Godzilla and forced Maxis to change the cover:

 But the SNES version had his own cover:

 While I do like the title design, this is a pretty unimaginative cover.
 Probably the worst cover of them all.

 This is the Windows CD-ROM cover and it’s based on the 2nd cover, as you can see.
 It’s quite a good cover with some very clean lines.